-21.6 Staff recruitment
+21.7 Staff recruitment

 The college is committed to safer recruitment processes.
-Members of teaching and non-teaching staff at the college, including part-time staff, temporary and supply staff, and visiting staff such as musicians and sports coached are subject to the background checks required under the Education (Independent School Standards) Regulations 2014 and in accordance with the latest version of KCSIE.
+Members of teaching and non-teaching staff at the college, including part-time staff, temporary and supply staff, and visiting staff such as musicians and sports coaches are subject to the background checks required under the Education (Independent School Standards) Regulations 2014 and in accordance with the latest version of KCSIE.
 For most appointments, an enhanced DBS check with 'barred list' information will be required.
 At least one member of any staff recruitment panel will have had Safer Recruitment training.
 The college's separate Recruitment, Selection and Disclosure Policy contains further details about how the process of staff recruitment is conducted.

-21.7 Children absent or missing from education procedures
+21.8 Children absent or missing from education procedures

 All staff are aware that children being absent, as well as missing, from education for prolonged periods and/or on repeat occasions is a potential indicator of a range of safeguarding issues such as: neglect, sexual abuse or exploitation, child criminal exploitation, mental health problems, substance abuse, travelling to conflict zones, female genital mutilation or forced marriage.
-The college has clear procedures in place for following up on unexplained absences and, where necessary, reporting to the Local Authority any student who is missing from college for more than 10 school days (continuous).
+The college has clear procedures in place for following up on unexplained absences and/persistent absences from education, where necessary, reporting to the Local Authority any student who is missing from college for more than 10 school days (continuous).
 The procedure includes the requirement to record any incident, the action taken and the reasons given by a parent for the student for being missing.
+Attendance registers are carefully monitored to identify any trends and action will be taken in accordance with the school's attendance policy if any absence of a pupil gives rise to concern.